magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 	In `production` mode, the script optionally generates static web content using the command [`magento setup:static-content:deploy`]({{ page.baseurl }}config-guide/cli/config-cli-subcommands-static-view.html).

-* Uses the -s flag with a default setting of `quick` for static content deployment strategy.
+* Uses scopes (-s flag in build scripts) with a default setting of `quick` for static content deployment strategy.
 You can customize the strategy using the environment variable [`SCD_STRATEGY`](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html).
 For details on these options and features, see [Static files deployment strategies](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html) and the -s flag for [Deploy static view files](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.html).

 <div class="bs-callout bs-callout-info" id="info">
   <p>Our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
 Your local development environment isn't affected.</p>